 Education is not a one-way transfer of knowledge.
 More inclusive knowledge-building approaches through active learning can strengthen pride in a common environmental heritage across both urban and rural landscapes.
-This helps to build greater environmental responsibility (Sinner et al, 2022; Our Land and Water, nd).
+This helps to build greater environmental responsibility (Sinner et al, 2022; Our Land and Water, 2019).
 Embracing mātauranga and kaupapa Māori values and approaches to stewardship of the land, without appropriation, is an important part of this.

 Environmental education has focused on empowering young people as kaitiaki of the future (DOC et al, 2017; Williams, 2012).
 To embed a deeper sense of environmental responsibility across society, these efforts may need to expand in scale to reach all New Zealanders, while being adaptative to many different life situations.
 Efforts should focus on building capability to lift marginalised communities and enable them to take effective stewardship of their environment.
-A timely opportunity is also available for the Ministry to influence or engage with the current curriculum refresh (Te Kete Ipurangi, 2022).
+Opportunities to influence and engage with the curriculum should be embraced (Te Kete Ipurangi, 2022).